adjeielias90/Real-World-Datascience/customer_churn_based_on_financial_behavior/readme.md

 that are not likely to purchase the premium(churn), so that the company can better engage those users.

-We have been tasked to find users that are most likely to cancel their subscriptions
+We have been tasked to find users that are most likely to cancel their subscriptions.

+Improving this project would be to add a time factor to our data, so our employer can guage when exactly users are likely to churn.

 ### Dependencies